Professor Nathan Abrams

 is Professor of Film Studies at Bangor University.
 His research and publications include American history, popular culture, food and politics, Jewish cultural studies and film studies.
 Main publications include The New Jew in Film: Exploring Jewishness and Judaism in Contemporary Cinema (IB Tauris, 2012), Studying Film, 2nd edn. (co-written with Ian Bell and Jan Udris, Bloomsbury Academic, 2010), Norman Podhoretz and Commentary Magazine: The Rise and Fall of the Neo-Cons (Continum, 2010), and Jews & Sex (Five Leaves, 2008).
 He is currently working on Stanley Kubrick as a Jewish New York intellectual.

-is Fellow, College Lecturer and Director of Studies in History at Lucy Cavendish College, University of Cambridge.
+is Chair of the Study of the Abrahamic Religions in the Faculty of Theology and Religion at the University of Oxford.
 She has published widely on the medieval Jewish-Christian debate.
 Her most recent book is Christian Jewish Relations 1000-1300: Jews in the Service of Medieval Christendom.
 Longman, 2011.
 Other books include Christians and Jews in the Twelfth-century Renaissance, Routledge, 1995; Christians and Jews in Dispute.
 Disputational literature and the rise of anti-Judaism in the West (c.
 1000-1150), Ashgate, 1998.
 She edited Religious Violence between Christians and Jews: Medieval Roots, Modern Perspectives, Palgrave, 2002.
 Her current research concerns Jews and Muslims in Christian law and politics, c.
 1140-c.1300.

 Professor Michael Berkowitz